Mechsoft-Limited/iniswap-document/core-products/syrup-pool.md

 **Why would projects want to participate?**

-Since iniswap has had the [fairest launch ever](https://medium.com/@iniswap/the-fairest-launch-ever-5b246644ba2a), SYRUP Pool projects will allow projects to receive market attention by issuing tokens to the largest \(and most active\) BSC community.
+Since Iniswap has had the [fairest launch ever](https://medium.com/@iniswap/the-fairest-launch-ever-5b246644ba2a), SYRUP Pool projects will allow projects to receive market attention by issuing tokens to the largest \(and most active\) BSC community.

-Projects will also receive an immediate default listing on the iniswap interface, obtaining priority promotion on the exchange \(by ranking temporarily first in selecting tokens on the website\).
+Projects will also receive an immediate default listing on the Iniswap interface, obtaining priority promotion on the exchange \(by ranking temporarily first in selecting tokens on the website\).

 **Extending the utility of SYRUP tokens**